facebookresearch/anli/mds/start_your_nli_research.md

 cd $DIR_TMP                                 # Make sure that you run all the scripts in the root of this repo. python src/dataset_tools/build_data.py      # If you encounter import errors, please make sure you have run `source setup.sh` to set up the `$PYTHONPATH`
 ```
-The script will not only convert SNLI, MNLI, FEVER-NLI, ANLI data into an unified NLI format, but also remove examples in SNLI and MNLI without gold label (following all prior works).
+The script will convert SNLI, MNLI, FEVER-NLI, ANLI all into the same unified NLI format, and will also remove examples in SNLI and MNLI that do not have a gold label (as in prior work).

 #### Data Directory
-Once the `build_data.py` script completed successfully, the `data` directory (in the project root) should contains a directory called `build` where the formatted data lie within.
+Once the `build_data.py` script has completed successfully, the `data` directory (in the project root) should contains a directory called `build` containing the dataset files in the unified data format.
 Your data directory should have a structure like the one attached below.
 ```
 data
 ├── build